Coasts (band): 2014

-In December 2014 the band performed the songs, "A Rush of Blood", "Oceans" and "Let Go" live on Series 8, Episode 10 of Made in Chelsea.
+In December 2014 the band performed the songs "A Rush of Blood", "Oceans" and "Let Go" live on Series 8, Episode 10 of Made in Chelsea.

 2015

 The band embarked on a North American tour in early 2015, with their first appearance taking place at El Rey Theater, Los Angeles, California, United States.
-They have also headlined London's Scala & KOKO.
+They have also headlined London's Scala and KOKO.
 They performed at Californian music festival Coachella in April 2015 and played the Reading and Leeds Festivals in the UK in August 2015.
 The band also played at a number of major festivals that summer including Glastonbury and Lollapalooza.

 2016

-Their debut album, Coasts was released in January 2016.
+Their debut album, Coasts, was released in January 2016.
 AllMusic noted that album has "a competent collection of catchy arena-ready tunes that could eventually carry them there".
 The album charted at Number 38 on the UK charts, with the band playing an album release show at Roundhouse in Camden.
 The band also toured the US and Europe throughout the year in support of the album.

 2017

-The band released their second album, 'This Life Vol.1' in August 2017, with the album achieving a chart position in the UK of 17, a new high for the band.
+The band released their second album, This Life Vol.1, in August 2017, with the album achieving a chart position in the UK of 17, a new high for the band.
 A 38-date UK tour coincided with the release of the album, seeing the band play in a number of cities that they had not visited before.

 2018

 The band embarked on a world tour in 2018 with fellow High Time band, The Hunna.
-This tour saw the bands travel to Australia, Europe, USA and the UK.
+This tour saw the bands travel to Australia, Europe, US and the UK.
 Coasts followed this up with a sold out tour across the UK, culminating in a show at Kentish Town Forum in London.

 On 9 August 2018, Coasts announced via Facebook and Twitter that they will no longer be performing together as a band, naming their upcoming UK tour as their Farewell UK Tour.
 The band's final show was at Shepherd's Bush Empire on 28 October 2018.

 2019

-On July 12, 2019, Coasts reunited to headline the Jurassic Fields festival in Bridport, UK.
+On 12 July 2019, Coasts reunited to headline the Jurassic Fields festival in Bridport, UK.